Cancer symptoms women shouldn't ignore

-Below are 10 gynecologic cancer symptoms that every woman should be on the lookout for.
+Here are 10 cancer symptoms that every woman should be on the lookout for.

 3. Vaginal discharge colored with blood.
 Bloody, dark or smelly discharge is usually a sign of infection.
-But sometimes, it’s a warning sign of cervical or endometrial cancer.
+But sometimes, it’s a warning sign of cervical, vaginal or endometrial cancer.

 4. Constant fatigue.
 A busy week can wear anyone out.
 But in most cases, a little rest should cure your fatigue.
 If fatigue is interfering with your work or leisure activities, stop blaming your hectic life and see your doctor.

-6. Loss of appetite or feeling full all the time.
-Never hungry anymore?
-Or constantly feeling full?
-These appetite changes may be symptoms of ovarian cancer or other cancers not related to the reproductive system.
+5. Loss of appetite or feeling full all the time.
+Never hungry?
+Appetite changes may be symptoms of ovarian cancer or other cancers not related to the reproductive system.

-7. Pain in the pelvis or abdominal area.
-Ongoing abdominal pain or discomfort — including gas, indigestion, pressure, bloating and cramps — can signal ovarian cancer.
-And, constant pelvic pain or pressure can be a sign of endometrial cancer.
+6. Pain in the pelvis or abdominal area.
+Ongoing abdominal pain or discomfort — including gas, indigestion, pressure, bloating and cramps — can be a signal of ovarian or endometrial cancer.

-9. Constantly needing bathroom breaks.
-Suddenly need to use the bathroom all the time or feel constant pressure on your bladder?
+7. Changes in your bathroom habits.
+Suddenly need to urinate all the time or feel constant pressure on your bladder?
 Unless you’ve started drinking more liquids or you’re pregnant, this may be a sign of cancer.
-Take note if you also feel full, have abdominal pain and experience bloating.

-Remember, having one or more of these symptoms doesn’t mean you have cancer.
+Having one or more of these symptoms doesn’t mean you have cancer.
 But if they last two weeks or longer, see your doctor to get yourself checked out.
-After all, it’s better to be safe than sorry.